opendxl/node-red-contrib-dxl-tie-client/doc/sdk/samples.md

 This sample registers with the DXL fabric to receive first instance events from TIE when files are encountered for the first time within the local enterprise.

+#### Basic Reputation Change Event (basic-reputation-change-event-example)

+This sample registers with the DXL fabric to receive reputation change events sent by TIE when the reputation of a file or certificate changes.